Few Shot System Identification for Reinforcement Learning: Introduction

 \section{Introduction}

-The availability of robust and scalable methods for system identification has multiple benefits in the framework of reinforcement learning (RL), especially for systems that require further time and resources for each system individually.
+The availability of robust and scalable methods for system identification has multiple benefits in the framework of {\em reinforcement learning} \textsc{(RL)}, especially for systems that require further time and resources for each system individually.
 One of the benefits is the transformation facilitation of the learned policy from simulation to a real environment.
-The aforementioned procedure can be done by capturing the dynamic model of the real environment and using the model for generating simulated data for planning (Dyna Q \cite{dyna}) or by directly planning through the model.
-This process will lower the overhead time and cost needed for system identification and its consequent modules.
+The aforementioned procedure can be done by first modeling the dynamics within the real environment, then leveraging this dynamics model to either simulate data for planning (Dyna Q \cite{dyna}) or by directly planning through the model.
+This process lowers the overhead time and cost needed for system identification and its consequent modules.

-RL research shows the reliability in learning strategies and policies in a vast range of planning and control tasks in different fields like finance, games, and robotics \cite{dqn} \cite{RLECO} \cite{hideandseek} \cite{Dota} \cite{Rubik} \cite{robo}.
-Most RL algorithms consist of three main steps: First, the interaction with the environment and the generation of samples using a certain policy.
-Using a simulator or a previously built model can accelerate this step to up to a thousand times faster than running on a real robot while adding the ability of a parallel generation of experience.
+\textsc{RL} research shows the reliability in learning strategies and policies for a vast range of planning and control tasks in different fields like finance \cite{RLECO}, games \cite{hideandseek, Dota, Rubik}, and robotics \cite{dqn} \cite{robo}.
+Many \textsc{RL} algorithms consist of three main steps: environment interaction, model learning, and behavior learning.
+First, the interaction with the environment and the generation of samples using a certain policy.
+Using a simulator or a previously built model can accelerate this step to up to a thousand times faster than running on a real robot and adds the ability of a parallel generation of experience.
 The second step is the function inference from data.
-This step may fit a model to the transitions of the system for learning the dynamics or estimate the returns of the Q-function \cite{dqn} \cite{robo}.
-Last but not least comes the policy improvement which can be achieved via backpropagation through the model, using MPC controllers \cite{diff-mpc} for finding an optimal policy, or using the Q-function inferred to find the actions which maximize it.
-These steps are normally induced in iterations, where different techniques and repetitions at each step yield a different RL algorithm.
-Different types of RL algorithms emerge due to the flexibility in using different techniques in the steps of the framework.
-The variability is also needed as there are different trade-offs in sample efficiency, stability, and modeling assumptions between each algorithm.
-Sample efficiency indicates how fast a certain algorithm can reach a specific reward.
-Another important factor is the stability of the algorithms.
-While the stability does not have a definitive meaning it is concerned with the sensitivity of convergence of the RL algorithms under different running variables as its hyperparameters or starting conditions.
+This step may fit a model to the transitions of the system to either the dynamics or estimate the returns of the Q-function \cite{dqn, robo}.
+Finally, the policy is improved via backpropagation through the model by using {\em model predictive control} (\textsc{MPC}) controllers \cite{diff-mpc} for finding an optimal policy, or using the Q-function inferred to find the actions which maximize it.